-Revised Draft Water Resources Management Plan 2019 (Revised Draft WRMP) has subsequently been prepared and is being submitted to the Secretary of State for approval.
-This includes further increases to the leakage reductions contained within the plan.
-However, potential importing companies have not selected imports from the North West in their preferred plans within the core 25-year period of the planning horizon (which defines the 'needs' in the United Utilities plan, albeit the plans are tested out to the 2080s).
-Therefore, to align the plan with others, water trading no longer forms part of United Utilities' Preferred Plan, even though it remains the company's preference to continue to work with others on water trading beyond WRMP19 towards the WRMP24 planning round.
-The strategy to facilitate a potential future trade has therefore been retained within an adaptive pathway, which could form a future preferred plan if water trading was subsequently required in future.
+United Utilities has published the Final WRMP 2019 following the receipt of direction to publish from the Secretary of State for Environment, Food and Rural Affairs.
+The Final WRMP is unchanged from the Revised Draft WRMP, except that the timing of some of the leakage options has altered, bringing forward the leakage savings in order to achieve a 20% leakage reduction by 2025 instead of 15% as set out in the Revised Draft WRMP.
+Water trading has not been included in the Final WRMP as potential importing companies did not selected imports from the north west in their preferred WRMPs during the core 25-year period of the planning horizon (which defined the 'needs' in the UU plan, albeit that the plans are tested out to the 2080s).
+However, whilst water trading does not form part of UU's Final Plan, it remains the company's preference to continue to work with others on water trading beyond WRMP19 and into the WRMP24 planning round.
+The strategy to facilitate a potential future trade has therefore been retained within an adaptive pathway, which could form a future preferred plan if water trading option considered as part of the Draft WRMP, although it should be noted that this is for information only as these proposals are not included in the Final WRMP.